jcponce/complex/function-plotter/README.md

 A WebGL-based complex expression parser and plotter.
 This project was forked from the amazing work of [Brandon Pelfrey](https://github.com/brandonpelfrey/complex-function-plot).

+## What is this?

+This tool allows you to visualize, in real-time, in a browser, how complex functions distort the complex plane, like in the [Conformal Mapping](http://mathworld.wolfram.com/ConformalMapping.html) entry from Wolfram Mathworld.

+The rendered image is created by evaluating the user-supplied function and then using the results of that function to look up a color in an image which is infinitely tiled over the [Complex Plane](http://mathworld.wolfram.com/ComplexPlane.html).
+By changing the expression in the input field, you can visualize how various functions distort the plane.

 ## Available Functions and Variables
 I added extra complex functions to explore.